Zap, Pow, Bam: On Writing Flash Non/Fiction, By Cara Benson

 That’s one way, anyway.
 I also adore flash that sneaks up on me.
 Or quietly and kaleidoscopically turns around its subject creating prisms on the walls in the room in which I’m reading.
 There are so many modes for making in this form.
 I’m back to working on a few of them of late as helpmates to the multimedia novel I’ve been writing for a handful of years now.
 They serve to give me a sense of completion while I spend the majority of my days with the sense of leaving everything unfinished each time I shut down my computer.

 And so I decided to share my process.
-To that end, I’ve created a Flash Writing workshop for Writing Workshops Dallas.
+To that end, I’ve created a Flash Writing workshop and the next section is now enrolling.
 Come write with me!
-You can respond in fiction or CNF (creative non-fiction).
+You can write in fiction or CNF (creative non-fiction).
 It’s online so you can join in from anywhere.
 We will read, write, critique, and discuss these gems and also cover avenues for publishing.
 A one-on-one consultation with me on your work is included.